 MIB is a declaration that passengers use to export commercial goods and samples they’re carrying with them outside the EU.
 An electronic export declaration or, exceptionally a paper C88/ESS must be completed.
 Take a copy of this or the EAD, and have the EAD stamped by customs as evidence of export, so that you can zero-rate the goods for VAT.
 This may add to delays, so leave sufficient time at the port or airport to complete these processes.
-Read about MIB on the HMRC website.
+Read about MIB in Notice 6.

 You can temporarily export some goods for use outside the EU using an ATA carnet.
 ATA carnets are issued in the UK by chambers of commerce and industry.
 See our guide on ATA and CPD carnets.

 In some countries, your goods may qualify for reduced import duty.
 You must provide documentary evidence of the product’s origin to claim relief.
 If you claim preference for EU originating goods, you need to complete form EUR1.
 However, if the value of the goods is below a specified amount, you can make the preference declaration on the commercial invoice.
-Read a guide to preferences on the HMRC website.
+Read Notice 827 for more detail on European Community preferences.